Logarithms are everywhere. Ever use the following phrases?

 Measurement Scale: Richter, Decibel, etc.

 Sigh.
-We’re at the typical “logarithms in the real world” example: Richter scale and Decibel.
-The idea is to put events which can vary drastically (earthquakes) on a single 1 – 10 scale.
+We're at the typical "logarithms in the real world" example: Richter scale and Decibel.
+The idea is to put events which can vary drastically (earthquakes) on a single scale with a small range (typically 1 to 10).
 Just like PageRank, each 1-point increase is a 10x improvement in power.
+The largest human-recorded earthquake was 9.5; the Yucatán Peninsula impact, which likely made the dinosaurs extinct, was 13.

 Decibels are similar, though it can be negative.
 Sounds can go from intensely quiet (pindrop) to extremely loud (airplane) and our brains can process it all.
 In reality, the sound of an airplane's engine is millions (billions, trillions) of times more powerful than a pindrop, and it's inconvenient to have a scale that goes from 1 to a gazillion.
 Logs keep everything on a reasonable scale.